 Steven Rudin creates hand-cut paper collages that celebrate subjective reality with an emphasis on optimism and nostalgia.
-Visually, Rudin explores the optics of perspective, producing an image that is somewhere between a painting and a photograph.
-His inspiration comes from the fusion of old masters and high design with a narrative plus movement.
+Visually, Rudin explores the optics of depth, producing an image that is somewhere between a painting and a photograph.
+His inspiration comes from the fusion of portraiture and design from multiple eras and different cultures.

 Rudin spent nearly twenty years as a psychiatrist and teacher at Columbia University before committing to art full time.
-His collages explore the relationship of memory to identity, as well as how the brain differentiates between dreams, imaginative play, and real-life experience.
-He sees collage as a metaphor for how the mind consolidates memories from fragments into layers in a way that is dynamic and highly influenced by feeling.
+His collages are a metaphor for memory and identity.
+Combining his diverse experience, his philosophy about the Psychology of Collage explores how the mind consolidates memories from fragments into layers in a way that is continuously changing and highly influenced by feeling.
 Using art as a tool to illustrate concepts that need to be felt to be understood informs his exhibitions, artist talks, and experiential workshops.

 Born in 1972, Steven Rudin is a visual artist and psychiatrist based in New York City.
 His imaginary collage scenes are a reflection of his experience in multiple disciplines including art, linguistics, medicine, and psychiatry.
 Rudin holds degrees from Columbia University, Cornell University, and the Albert Einstein College of Medicine.
-He has been active in clinical and academic positions at Columbia University and the New York Presbyterian Hospital.
 Rudin’s philosophy, The Psychology of Collage, is a hybrid of visual art and education about emotional resilience.
 His work has been exhibited in New York, Los Angeles, Palm Springs, and Miami.